centrifugal/centrifugo/docs/content/server/http_api.md

 ### channels

-`channels` allows to get list of active (with one or more subscribers) channels.
+`channels` allows getting list of active (with one or more subscribers) channels.

 ```json
 {